Library Research Services home page

 The copyright holder may refuse permission or set an unaffordable fee for use.

-You should not have to pay and you should not compromise the academic integrity of your thesis if you cannot get copyright clearance, you have two options:
+You should not have to pay and you should not compromise the academic responsibility and conduct of your thesis if you cannot get copyright clearance, you have two options:

 Please see our guidance on submitting a redacted thesis if you are thinking of removing material to an appendix.